Great Smoky Mountains National Park hiking trails, GSMNP hiking trails, Smoky Mountain hiking trails

 Gregory Bald

-To get here, you can take the 5-mile Gregory Ridge Trail from Forge Creek Road to its intersection with the Gregory Bald Trail at Rich Gap; however, there are five trials that lead to Gregory Bald.
+To get here, you can take the five-mile Gregory Ridge Trail from Forge Creek Road to its intersection with the Gregory Bald Trail at Rich Gap; however, there are five trails that lead to Gregory Bald.
 It is perhaps most famous for the flame azaleas that bloom atop its summit each summer, which are so unique that the British Museum of Natural History has collected samples of them.
 Gregory Bald is a 10-acre, high mountain grass meadow, which burns with orange and wine-colored blooms.

 Ramsey Cascades Trail